 Mouse Dissections, NIEHS

 Multimedia illustrations of dissection during my research on calcium and fertilization in mice eggs at the NIEHS in 2013 and 2014.
-I wanted to pay homage to the mice I was 'sacrificing' and the beautiful contrast of the organs to the surrounding fat and the intricacies of developing embryos.
+I wanted to pay homage to the mice I was 'sacrificing', highlight the beautiful contrast of the reproductive organs to the surrounding fat and show the intricacies of developing embryos.

 Baboons, South Africa